Sienci-Labs/Resources/superlongboard/slb-manual.md

 - Park the CNC away from the job: **G91 G21 G0 X400 Y400**
 - Return to the cutting area (XY0 point): **G90 G21 G0 X0 Y0**

-The buttons are customized in the SLBs EEPROM settings, using the Firmware section of either gSender or ioSender.
+The buttons are customized using the Config tab or Firmware section of either gSender or ioSender.
 Look for settings $450-452 to select one of the actions from the pre-made list, or select the first “Macro” option and type in your own g-code string to execute in settings $450-452.

 #### Example Setup